Insulating and Wallboarding the Video Production Studio

 We also got started on installing wallboard in the video production studio.
 This is a VERY BIG job, as the walls are 19' high and the walls are 44' x 28'.
 The ceiling will be especially challenging.
 The entire north wall, half of the west wall and the floor will be painted a special shade of green.
 When we shoot a video against this "green screen" we can remove the green color and add a background photo, or video of our choice.
 Building this wall (also known as an infinity wall, or cove wall) is tricky, but we had some help from videos posted on YouTube.

 To get a seamless background, the walls and floors must all blend together so there are no hard edges.
 This is called a Cyclorama, or Cyc.
 When constructed properly, you get the illusion of an infinite depth of field.
 We did some research and found a video by Maicon Rutz showing the step-by-step procedure he used to build his cyc wall.
 We are going to follow most of what he shows in his video, but we have some other ideas we intend to introduce and will share them with our readers as well.

-One important tip we want to pass on - before you buy cellulose insulation from a big box store, take a minute to watch this video from www.startinsulatingnow.com.
-Don't pay more then you need to!
+One important tip we want to pass on - before you buy cellulose insulation from a big box store, make sure that you don't pay more than you need to!